The Baby Bed program is a universal safe-sleep initiative that provides a safe bed for baby.

 Who can get a baby bed?

-The Baby Bed program is free to all families living on Vancouver Island.
+The Baby Bed program is free to all families living in the Island Health region.
 See “How to get a baby bed” for a list of all participating Public Health Units.

 Pregnant people in their third trimester or families with a new baby, up to two months old, are eligible to receive a free baby bed.